Jean-Pierre Chevènement: In governments

 Chevènement was Minister of Research and Industry from 1981 to 1983, when he resigned, for the first of three times in his career.
 He disagreed with the change in economic policy made by President Mitterrand in order to stay in the European Monetary System.
 He has said that "a minister has to keep his mouth shut; if he wants to open it, he resigns".
 However, he returned to the cabinet as Minister of National Education from 1984 to 1986.

-Appointed Minister of Defence in 1988, he served until 1991, when he resigned due to his opposition to the Gulf War.
+Appointed Minister of Defence in 1988, he served until 1991, when he resigned due to his opposition to Operation Desert Storm, which he believed had exceeded the mandate granted by Resolution 678.
 After this he opposed the Maastricht Treaty, an issue on which Mitterrand and the PS led the "yes" campaign.
 In 1993 he left the PS and founded a new political party: the Citizens' Movement (Mouvement des citoyens or MDC).

 Chevènement and the MDC participated in the formation of the Plural Left coalition.
 When it won the 1997 legislative election he became Minister of the Interior in the government of Lionel Jospin.
 On 2 September 1998, Chevènement underwent surgery on his gall bladder.
 He then had a severe allergic reaction to the anesthetic, causing him to lapse into a coma for 8 days.
 He began to recover, leaving the hospital on 22 October, but he could not work in his ministry for another four months.
 As a result of this episode he gained the nickname "the miracle of the republic".

 For the third time, Chevènement resigned from the government in 2000 because of his opposition to giving increased autonomy to Corsica and in order to prepare his candidacy to the 2002 presidential elections.